Ilaria44/rock-paper-scissors/README.md

-# rock-paper-scissors
+# Rock Paper Scissors Game
-Third project for the Odin Project curriculum
+This is my third project in the Odin Project curriculum.